-As of December 31, 2011, we expect to recognize revenues from our backlog of approximately
+As of December 31, 2012, we expect to recognize revenues from our backlog of approximately

-- \$537.2 million, or 87.4%, during the calendar year 2012; and - \$77.3 million during calendar year 2013.
+- \$395.8 million, or 73.7%, during the calendar year 2013, - \$135.4 million, or 25.2%, during calendar year 2014; and - \$5.8 million, or 1.1%, thereafter.

-Recognition of revenue of the backlog as presented above is based on management estimates of the application of the direct labor hours of the backlog during the current projected timelines to complete the projects.
-Certain factors and circumstances, as mentioned above, could cause changes in when the backlog is recognized as revenue thus, the timing of backlog revenue recognition could differ from the periods presented.
+Recognition of backlog revenue as presented above is based on management estimates of the application of the direct labor hours of the backlog during the current projected timelines to complete the projects.
+Certain factors and circumstances, as mentioned above, could cause changes in the period when the backlog is recognized as revenue.